Surrogacy | Raleigh Child Custody Lawyer

 Surrogacy can range in price from $40,000 to $140,000 depending on various aspects of the overall process.
 It also depends on the medical attention needed by the surrogate.

 Making the decision on whether to adopt a child or have one through surrogacy is a decision that shouldn’t be made lightly.
 Even more, once the decision is made, it could take several years to get either of these options in place.
 Making sure you have a Raleigh child custody lawyer with you, every step of the way, might be the best option, no matter which decision you make.
-If you’re ready to talk further with Eldreth Law Firm, PC, feel free to contact us today.
+If you’re ready to talk further with Eldreth Law Firm, PLLC, feel free to contact us today.
 We will work with you through every step of your plan to have a child.

 Understanding family law and all that goes with it can be complicated and confusing.
 For more information, visit with our other blog posts in this series, below: